evanlucas/learnyoumongo/exercises/find/problem.md

 Here we will learn how to search for documents.

 In this exercise the database name is `learnyoumongo`.
-So, the url would be something like: `mongodb://localhost:27017/learnyoumongo`
+So, the url would be something like: `mongodb://localhost/learnyoumongo`

+We will create a `parrots` collections and populate some data.
 Use the `parrots` collection to find all documents where `age` is greater than the first argument passed to your script.